GK: Evgeni Rudakov (Soviet Union)

 DF: Franz Beckenbauer (West Germany)

-One of the greatest players in the history of the game, Beckenbauer confirmed his presence on the international stage when he captained West Germany to their first UEFA European Championship title.
+One of the all-time greats, Beckenbauer confirmed his presence on the international stage when he captained West Germany to their first UEFA European Championship title.
 Commanding matters from his new role of sweeper, his team dominated in 1972, and two years later they added a FIFA World Cup on home soil.
-In addition to his international successes, Beckenbauer also led hometown club FC Bayern München to a hat-trick of victories in the European Champion Clubs' Cup (1974-76) and was twice European Footballer of the Year, in 1972 and 1976.
-The affable Bavarian went on to prosper as West Germany's national coach, winning the 1990 World Cup.
+Beckenbauer led hometown club FC Bayern München to a hat-trick of victories in the European Champion Clubs' Cup (1974-76) and was twice European Footballer of the Year, in 1972 and 1976.
+The affable Bavarian went on to prosper as West Germany coach, winning the 1990 World Cup.

 DF: Murtaz Khurtsilava (Soviet Union)